 Tan has had a passion for cooking since she was very young.

 I grew up in a small quite remote village where there wasn't any electricity until I was 12 years old (1992).
-Not even gas available for cooking or if there was it was very rare to see.
-Traveling to the nearest market wasn't something that people could do very often, the town being 10 kilometres away and in those days, transports were bicycles or motorbikes, if you were posh LOL.
-Most people, grew their own herbs, caught their fish, kept their own chickens for eggs and meat (but they only get killed once in a while or unless it was a special occasion).
-Foraging was also a popular thing (and a very normal thing) to do as there were plenty, naturally and organically grown foodstuffs around you.
+Not even gas was available for cooking or if there was it was very rare to see.
+Traveling to the nearest market wasn't something that people could do very often, the town being 10 kilometers away and in those days, transports were bicycles or motorbikes if you were posh LOL.
+Most people grew their own herbs, caught their fish, kept their own chickens for eggs and meat (but they only get killed once in a while or unless it was a special occasion).
+Foraging was also a popular thing (and a very normal thing) to do as there were plenty, of naturally and organically grown foodstuffs around you.
 Why not!
 Now to get to the point!
-With me being in the situation as mentioned, I was just like many other children, taking part in the fun.
+With me being in the situation, as mentioned, I was just like many other children, taking part in the fun.
 It was not fun when you were small though, you'd rather go and play at that age if I was honest.
 Yes, at the age of eight, possibly younger, I had to do everything I could to help the family.
-From doing the dishes, picking veg. to grow herbs, and even fishing.
+From doing the dishes, picking veg. to growing herbs and even fishing.
 I love growing, any space I had, and anything I could get hold of.
 Not to mention my parents worked on the land.
-Cooking starts from getting all of your ingredients ready, this can take half a day.
+Cooking starts with getting all of your ingredients ready, this can take half a day.
 Making a fire (some bigger families had more than one fire for cooking).
 Charcoal was the source of heat they used in those days.
 Most families also made their own charcoal which can take days to complete.
 Some people used just wood and sticks but this was not popular as it made their pots and pans black and sooty.
 My role in the kitchen began by helping mum crush the herbs.
 Pestle and Mortar were the weapons that were used and every household must-have.
 To be honest, I didn't like it that much.
 It was such hard work and a boring job and it felt like forever never-ending.
 I never wanted to be a chef!
 I came to Guernsey in June 2003.
 Life was good and I was loving it but, unfortunately, there weren’t many street foods available and I missed my food and that’s why ATAN had to be born.
 I would like to also thank my local school who taught me so many cooking skills.

 Help from the family